scramjs/scram-engine/README.md

 ```

 ### Production
-You need to add the xvfb-run command in front of all of the other commands on headless Linux machines:
+You need to add the xvfb-run command in front of all other commands on headless Linux machines:

 `xvfb-run node_modules/.bin/electron node_modules/scram-engine/main.js index.html`